gismav/aws-incident-response-playbooks/playbooks/IRP-Ransomware.md

-# Incident Response Playbook Template
+# Incident Response Playbook

 ### Incident Type
 Ransomware

 ### Introduction

-This playbook is provided as a template to customers using AWS products and who are building their incident response capability.
-You should customize this template to suit your particular needs, risks, available tools and work processes.

-Security and Compliance is a shared responsibility between you and AWS.
-AWS is responsible for “Security of the Cloud”, while you are responsible for “Security in the Cloud”.
-For more information on the shared responsibility model, [please review our documentation](https://aws.amazon.com/compliance/shared-responsibility-model/).

-You are responsible for making your own independent assessment of the information in this document.
-This document: (a) is for informational purposes only, (b) references current AWS product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
-This document is provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
-The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.
+When it comes to ransomware, it’s only a matter of time before your organization is impacted.
+Is your data truly protected?
+As sophisticated and broad-reaching cybersecurity threats continue to surge, today’s organizations need a more proactive approach of identifying risks and defending data, sooner – a data security solution that doesn’t sit idle in the background, bracing for impact, but one that that meets threats head-on and picks up where conventional security tools leave off.

 ## Summary

 ### This Playbook

-This playbook outlines response steps for handling ransomware incidents.
+In this playbook, you’ll discover the outlines response steps for handling ransomware incidents.
 These steps are based on the [NIST Computer Security Incident Handling Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) (Special Publication 800-61 Revision 2) that can be used to:

 •	Gather evidence
 •	Contain and then eradicate the incident
 •	recover from the incident
 •	Conduct post-incident activities, including post-mortem and feedback processes

-Interested readers may also refer to the [AWS Security Incident Response Guide]( https://docs.aws.amazon.com/whitepapers/latest/aws-security-incident-response-guide/welcome.html) which contains additional resources.

 Once you have customized this playbook to meet your needs, it is important that you test the playbook (e.g., Game Days) and any automation (functional tests), update as necessary to achieve the desired results, and then publish to your knowledge management system and train all responders.